byteluv-network/byteluv-docs/docs/byteLuv-tutorial/congratulations.md

 1. Out of 10 locations choose 3 locations for a higher chance of matching.
 2. Try to make dating pleasant for both parties.
-3. Always choose the `Enjoyed Match` option when unmatching.
+3. Always choose the `Satisfied` option when unmatching.

 **[Now, click here and find your match! 🚀](https://app.byteluv.network)**